Eamon Hamilton

-Eamon Hamilton (born 20 August 1975) is a Canadian musician.
-He is frontman of Brakes and formerly played keyboards for Sea Power.
+Eamon Peter Hamilton (born 20 August 1975) is an English musician.
+He fronted the Brighton based band Brakes.
+He also previously fronted the band Brighter Lunch and played keyboards with Sea Power.

-Biography
+Early life

-Eamon Peter Hamilton is the singer and songwriter for the band Brakes, born on 20 August 1975 in Stewart, BC, Canada and raised in Stroud, Gloucestershire, UK.
+Hamilton was born on 20 August 1975 in Stewart, BC, Canada.
+His family moved to England where he grew up in Chalford, near Stroud, Gloucestershire.
+He attended Marling School.

+Career

-Hamilton moved to Brighton in 2000 and in 2002 was recruited to play keyboards for British Sea Power live.
+In 2000, Hamilton moved to Brighton, England.
+In 2002, was recruited to play keyboards for British Sea Power live.
 The band were reportedly impressed that—without warning and during a song without keyboards— Hamilton went off into the crowd banging a drum.
-Due to touring commitments with Brakes, Hamilton left British Sea Power in January 2006.
+In 2006, due to touring commitments with Brakes, Hamilton left British Sea Power.

 Hamilton has recorded and played live under a number of different guises.
 One of his main projects was Brighter Lunch, also featuring Matt Eaton, now of Actress Hands.

 In August 2002, Tom and Alex White of The Electric Soft Parade saw Hamilton performing solo and offered to play guitar and drums, respectively, with him.
 They were joined by Marc Beatty, of Mockin' Bird Studios and The Tenderfoot, to play bass.
 Brakes was born.
 Their debut single, Pick Up the Phone, was released in 2004 on Tugboat Records and an album, Give Blood, followed in July 2005.
 In October 2006 they released their second album The Beatific Visions.
 They released their third album Touchdown in 2009.

+Personal life

 On 1 September 2008, Hamilton married the American author Koren Zailckas in Romainville near Paris.
+He moved to the New York shortly after their marriage, where he has worked in real estate and as a server in a restaurant.